sBaildon/sbaildon.com/content/coaching/weight/index.md

 +++
 title = "Weight Management"
-slug = "weight-management"
+slug = "weight"
 +++

 Gaining and losing weight is considered a solved problem: eat in a caloric surplus to gain weight; eat in a deficit to lose weight.

 Anyone who tells you otherwise is incorrect.
 You only need look to the masters of body manipulation—bodybuilders and actors—to see proof that energy balance is the mechanism for weight management.